renan21-tg/renan21-tg/README.md

 <br>

-*Olá!
-Me chamo Renan Tomasi e sou um jovem estudante de programação* <br><br>
+*Hello!
+My name is Renan Tomasi and I am a young programming student.* <br><br>

-  - 🌱 Cursando Análise e Desenvolvimento de Sistema na FATEC São José dos Campos - Prof. Jessen Vidal.<br>
+  - 🌱 Studying Systems Analysis and Development at FATEC São José dos Campos - Prof. Jessen Vidal.<br>

-  - 🗓️ Atualmete no 1º semestre do ensino superior e rumo ao full-stack!
+  - 🗓️ Currently in the 1st semester of higher education and on my way to becoming a full-stack developer!<br>

 <details>
-  <summary>👨‍💻 Mais sobre mim </summary>
+  <summary>👨‍💻 More about me </summary>

-  - 💭 Tenho 17 anos, atualmente morando na cidade de São José dos Campos.
-Sou fluente em inglês e estou desenvolvendo minhas habilidades em HTML, CSS e Python.<br>
+  - 💭 I am 18 years old, currently living in the city of São José dos Campos.
+I am fluent in English and developing my skills in HTML, CSS, Python and MySQL.<br>

-  - ⚡ Gosto de praticar esportes (principalmente basquete), ouvir música e estudar sempre que possível, afim de expandir meus conhecimentos!
+  - ⚡I enjoy playing sports (especially basketball), listening to music, and studying whenever possible to expand my knowledge!
 </details>

 <div align="center">